 - 1. What types of compounded drug products must be prepared in a sterile environment?
-Are there provincial regulations and or national standards of practice available for sterile compounding in community practice? - 2.
+Are there provincial regulations and or national standards of practice available for sterile compounding in community practice?
+Where would a patient be able to obtain a sterile compounded product if needed? - 2.
 What are some of the common types of compounds prepared at the rotation site?